Skew-orthogonal polynomials in the complex plane and their Bergman-like kernels: Bergman-like kernel of skew-orthogonal polynomials

 For the behaviour at the origin let us first quote the known result at maximal non-Hermiticity $\tau = 0$ from \cite{A05}.
 In that case we can read off from \autoref{prop:preKchGin} the matrix elements of the limiting kernel of $\kernel_N(z, u)$ from \eqref{eq:Kerneldef}, times the normalisation from the area measure

 We call this end result the limiting symplectic chiral Ginibre kernel at the origin, after removing the first factor due to \autoref{pfaffcocycle}.
-We can now prove the following universality statement. \begin{corollary} The large-$N$ limit of the matrix elements of the kernel with respect to weight function $w_\tau^{(\nu)}$ with pre-kernel \eqref{eq:preKLaguerre} are equivalent to \eqref{eq:chGin-prekernel} for general values $0< \tau <1$ and thus universal. \end{corollary}
+We can now prove the following universality statement. \begin{corollary} The large-$N$ limit of the matrix elements $\sigma_N$ given in \eqref{eq:preKLaguerre} of the kernel $K_N$ \eqref{eq:Kerneldef} with respect to weight function $w_\tau^{(\nu)}$ \eqref{eq:chEll_weight} are equivalent to \eqref{eq:chGin-prekernel} in the sense of Remark \ref{pfaffcocycle} for general values $0< \tau <1$ and thus universal. \end{corollary}

-\begin{proof} We have to rescale all arguments $z \to (1 - \tau^2) z$.
-Therefore we take the limit
+\begin{proof} As explained already in the proof of Corollary \ref{Cor4.6} we have to unfold.
+In this case we have to rescale all arguments $z \to (1 - \tau^2) z$.
+Therefore, we take the limit

 The pre-factor $(1 - \tau^2)^3$ originates from the rescaling of the arguments and the factors $(\cconj{z} - z)$ in \eqref{eq:RkPf}, times the normalisation from the area measure.
 Furthermore, we have multiplied with the $\tau$-dependent factor from the area measure.
 After inserting \eqref{eq:PKsopL} in the second line we arrive at \eqref{eq:chGin-prekernel}, apart from the two pre-factors which lead to an equivalent kernel, cf. \autoref{pfaffcocycle}.
-Thus the universality of the kernel \eqref{eq:chGin-prekernel} holds. \end{proof}
+Thus the universality of the kernel \eqref{eq:chGin-prekernel} holds. \end{proof} Once again we expect the universality found for the chiral elliptic Ginibre ensemble to hold for a more general class of weight functions, that share the same singularity of the weight \eqref{eq:chEll_weight} at the origin.